ChromeDevTools/devtools-frontend/test/interactions/README.md

 This tells the test runner to update any screenshots that fail.
 Once you've done this, the process is identical to when you add a new screenshot:

 1. Commit the changes for your platform locally.
-2. Trigger a CQ run and wait for it to finish.
+2. Trigger a CQ run and wait for it to finish using `git cl try`.
 3. Fetch the new screenshots from the bots by using `./scripts/tools/update_goldens_v2.py`.

 Note that if you do this step on Linux, you shouldn't need to then get the updates from the bot, because the bots also test and run on Linux.